boniface/quick.io/docs/overview/programming-with-a-client.rst

 Everything that the server sends and receives is treated as an event.
 An event can be something as simple as sending server time to a client to anything as complex as user authentication, handshakes, and callbacks.
 In reality, an event is just a single, complete message from the server that is addressed to a specific path, includes a callback ID, and contains some data to give to the path.

-If you've ever used a URL before, the event paths will look familiar to you: `/some/event/path`.
+If you've ever used a URL before, then event paths will look familiar to you: `/some/event/path`.
 Notice the following properties about the event path:

 1. Path elements are separated by slashes
 2. There is no trailing slash